City to receive two awards from the Iowa Economic Development Authority for Braille School

 Although the City also receivd the demolition grant, there is no actual demolition being planned.

-During a meeting with Jim and BJ Hobart in November, council members were told that monies would be use to rehabilitate the buildings on campus.
+During a meeting with Jim and BJ Hobart in November, council members were told that monies would be used to rehabilitate the buildings on campus.

 The pair explained there was upkeep that needed to be completed in several of the buildings.

-As an example, Jim Hobart explained that hte barn would need to be gutted and then rebuilt on the inside.
+As an example, Jim Hobart explained that the barn would need to be gutted and then rebuilt on the inside.

 Projects of that type could be undertaken with the funds from the demolition grant.